lihongweiseu/IC-SHM2022-project3/README.md

 - Data-driven modeling
 - Damage identification

-The general descriptions of these 2 tasks and how we solve them are illustrated as follows.

 ## Getting Started

 To get started with our solution, you can follow these steps:

 - Clone this repository to your local machine
-- Install any dependencies using pip
+- Check if the installed version of the packages meets the requirement
-- Set the workspace to be the folder IC-SHM2022-project3
+- Set the folder IC-SHM2022-project3 as the workspace

+### Requirements

+- Python >= 3.8
+- Pytorch >= 1.12.1
+- SciPy >= 1.10.1

 ## Task 1: Data-driven Modeling